discordjs/guide/guide/additional-info/hosting.md

 node <file-name>
 ```

 And thats it!
 You have officially hosted your Discord bot on a VPS.
-If you want to make changes, update your repository on Github and update the VPS's local clone by running `git pull`(inside the directory).
+If you want to make changes, update your repository on Github and update the VPS's local clone by running `git pull` inside the directory.